sunlabuiuc/PyHealth/README.rst

 PyHealth is designed for both **ML researchers and medical practitioners**.
 We can make your **healthcare AI applications** easier to deploy and more flexible and customizable. `[Tutorials] <https://pyhealth.readthedocs.io/>`_

- **[News!]** We are running the "PyHealth Live" gathering at 8 PM CST every Wednesday night!
+:fire: **[News!]** We are running the "PyHealth Live" gathering at 8 PM CST every Wednesday night!
 Welcome to join over `zoom <https://illinois.zoom.us/j/87450975602?pwd=ckQyaHhkRitlUzlwYUY3NjdEQ0pFdz09>`_.
 Check out `PyHealth Live <https://github.com/sunlabuiuc/PyHealth/blob/master/docs/live.rst>`_ for more information and watch the `Live Videos <https://www.youtube.com/playlist?list=PLR3CNIF8DDHJUl8RLhyOVpX_kT4bxulEV>`_.

 .. image:: figure/poster.png
    :width: 810

 ..

-1. Installation
+1. :rocket: Installation
 -----------------

 - You could install from PyPi: